 ASHI is different in that it is an American, rather than international, organization.
 ASHI stands for American Society of Home Inspectors.
-ASHI was developed with a mission of enhancing professionalism and excellence in the home inspection field.
+ASHI was developed with a mission of enhancing professionalism and excellence in the house inspection field.
 They want to help to promote standards for inspections and provide educational programs and learning experiences to enhance excellence in their profession for all members.

 To get the highest designation by ASHI, ASHI Certified Inspector, a home inspector has to pass the proctored National Home Inspector Exam consisting of 200 questions in 4 hours.
 They must complete the Code of Ethics and ASHI SOP online training courses.
 Also, they must complete a minimum of 250 fee-paid home inspections with reports, plus other training.

 Be proactive about getting the most out of your home inspection.
 Ask for a time and cost estimate.
-Inquire about the inspection report and how long it will take to receive it.
+Inquire about the report and how long it will take to receive it.
 Make sure to ask your home inspector about being present for the inspection.
 Ask if they are members of any professional home inspector associations or educational programs.
 You can feel comfortable you are making the right choice of home inspector if they are readily engaged in professional development to keep their knowledge up to date.

 Often, people confuse the terms home inspection and appraisal.
 A home inspection gives the details needed when buying or looking into buying a house.
-An inspection can indicate issues with the structure of the home but it does not provide a person with a market price for the property.
-A home inspection can range from $175 to $1,000 in price and will require anywhere from two to six hours to complete.
+It can indicate issues with the structure of the house but it does not provide a person with a market price for the property.
+They can range from $175 to $1,000 in price and will require anywhere from two to six hours to complete.

 The purpose of a home inspection is to ensure that a home buyer knows the status of a house before purchasing and completing the transaction.
-This will give the buyer detailed knowledge of the condition of a residential property including: the general functionality, overall safety, and integrity of a home and its components.
+This will give the buyer detailed knowledge of the condition of a residential property including: the general functionality, overall safety, and integrity of a house and its components.